szkola-reacta/team-red-www/README.md

 - <b>vh:</b> viewport height.

 ## Application architecture
 Team Red has the fundamental component App.js rendered in index.js.
-In the App component is rendered <b>Header.js</b> and <b>Footer.js</b> components.
+In the App component is rendered <b>Header.js</b>, <b>Content.js</b> and <b>Footer.js</b> components.
 In the Header.js is rendered <b>ToggleMenu.js</b> and <b>ToggleList.js</b> component.
 ToggleMenu holds the state of header navigation within small devices and provides navigation bar for larger screens.
+ToggleList provides visualisation of the list, when the state of ToggleMenu allows.
 Components are held in seperated folder to maintain application visuality.
-ToggleList provides visualisation of the list, when the state of ToggleMenu allows.

 -index.js
   - App.js
     - Header:
       - ToggleMenu
       - ToggleList
+    - Content
     - Footer

 ## To-do